thomasdane/wordFrequencyCounter/Readme.md

 We don't use TDD at work, but I thoroughly enjoyed using it here.

 I might even start using it for my side-project!
-It made resolving bugs far less stressful.
+It made catching bugs less stressful, and helped me think about the problem.

 ####Parsing text